 Zoning By-law 2009-141 Map- North End

-The proposed amendments address minor inconsistencies and anomalies that have come to light since the passage of Comprehensive Zoning By-law 2009-141 approved August 10th, 2009.
-The proposed amendments include both text and mapping changes to the By-law.
+Staff regularly consolidate the By-law and report to Council on minor inconsistencies and anomalies that have come to light since the passage of the Comprehensive Zoning By-law 2009-141 approved August 10, 2009.

 The proposed amendments to the Map Schedule result from a variety of causes including road re-alignments, property line adjustments, land assembly severances and mapping errors.